aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 ### Late chunking

 Late chunking, introduced by Jina AI <d-cite key='gunther2024late'></d-cite>, addresses the contextual issue.
-Their thecnique  involves first processing the entire document with a transformer-based model to produce embeddings for all tokens in the text.
-Only after the token-level embeddings are generated, the text is divided into chunks, and mean pooling is applied to each chunk’s tokens to create chunk-level embeddings.
+Their thecnique  involves first encoding the entire document with a long context embedding model to produce embeddings for all tokens in the text (or at least as long as possible).
+Once the token-level embeddings are generated using the long-context embedding model, the text is divided into chunks, and mean pooling is applied to the tokens in each chunk to create chunk-level embeddings.
 This ensures that each chunk embedding is informed by the context of the whole document, not just the local text of the chunk.